youyingfeng/tp/docs/DeveloperGuide.md

 <img src = "images/OrderSequenceDiagram.png" width = "574">

-This method is only used by the client creation form `NewClientForm`.
+This method is only used by the client creation form `NewClientForm`, and the order creation form `NewOrderForm`.

 Step 1: User accesses the form through the user interface.